The Official RealEstateAgent.com Blog

 The cities of Scottsdale and Peoria, Arizona

-Since these two exceptional cities were selected into the top five disability-friendly locations in America (see later), we decided to give them the red-carpet treatment here.
-Scottsdale and Peoria, also qualify as the best places to raise a family in Arizona
+Since these two exceptional cities were selected for America’s top five disability-friendly locations (see later), we decided to give them the red-carpet treatment here.
+Scottsdale and Peoria also qualify as the best places to raise a family in Arizona.

-Scottsdale, the most livable city in the Phoenix-metro area, proved to be a superb location for those who want to raise a family under smooth circumstances.
-It has plenty of safe suburbs, low crime rates, and its educational system is top-notch in Arizona.
-Among its many attractions, the local realtors in Scottsdale AZ would highlight its popular golf courses, drop-dead gorgeous resorts and spas, art galleries, posh nightclubs, and country clubs.
-According to the state, Scottsdale Unified School District has around 2,300 children with disabilities making up 10 percent of the overall student population.
+Scottsdale, the most livable city in the Phoenix metro area, proved to be a superb location for those who want to raise a family under smooth circumstances.
+It has plenty of safe suburbs low crime rates, and its educational system is top-notch in Arizona.
+Among its many attractions, the local real estate agents in Scottsdale AZ, would highlight its famous golf courses, drop-dead gorgeous resorts and spas, art galleries, posh nightclubs, and country clubs.
+According to the state, Scottsdale Unified School District has around 2,300 children with disabilities, making up 10 percent of the overall student population.

-Want to pursue an active lifestyle and take chillout walks with your children?
-Then Peoria, Az is, by all means, the ideal place for you!
-Take a breather in relaxing spas and resorts, recreation is the buzzword, and the city delivers unparalleled opportunities.
+Want to pursue an active lifestyle and take chill-out walks with your children?
+Then Peoria, AZ, is, by all means, the ideal place for you!
+Take a breather in relaxing spas and resorts; recreation is the buzzword, and the city delivers unparalleled opportunities.
 Start with Lake Pleasant Regional Park!
-The cheerful venue, as the name indicates, is a 23,000-acre park hosting two marinas.
-Don’t get lost among its many activities, such as boating, fishing, water skiing, kayaking, camping, and scuba diving!
+As the name indicates, the cheerful venue is a 23,000-acre park hosting two marinas.
+Don’t get lost in its many activities, such as boating, fishing, water skiing, kayaking, camping, and scuba diving!
 Everything in the city is disabled-friendly!
-The Peoria Unified School District has grown its reputation over the years for being an outstanding facility for special needs children.
+The Peoria Unified School District has grown its reputation as an outstanding facility for special needs children.

 Updates on communities with disabilities